 Keloid scars are a more aggressive form of scarring that can occur after a burn.
 Here’s how they develop:

-• Characteristics: Keloids are thick, raised, and can be itchy or painful.
-They may restrict movement if located near a joint.
+- Characteristics: Keloids are thick and raised and can be itchy or painful.
+If located near a joint, they may restrict movement.

 Contracture Burn Scars